qensus-labs/venafi-codesigning-gitlab-integration/README.md

     paths:
       - signed.jar

-# Verify 'signed.jar' that was fetched by the 'fetched' stage.
+# Verify 'signed.jar' that was fetched by the 'fetch' stage.
 verify_jarsigner:
   stage: verify
   image: